w3f/General-Grants-Program/grants/speculative/Pocket4D.md

 [Pocket4D-Wiki](https://github.com/Pocket4D/Pocket4D-Wiki)

 ## Team members
-* Wei Su (Michael So): Project Manager and iOS/Android/Flutter/Javascript developement
+* Wei Su (Michael So): Project Manager and iOS/Android/Flutter/Javascript developement, full-time
-* Ian Tan: Front-end and Mini-Program Framework developement
+* Ian Tan: Front-end and Mini-Program Framework developement, part-time
-* Lulu Ren: Blockchain and SmartContract developement
+* Lulu Ren: Blockchain and SmartContract developement, part-time
-* Yaolong Cui: Product Manager
+* Yaolong Cui: Product Manager, part-time
 * Bruce Huang: Adviser and Business Development

 The development will be mainly done by 2-3 full-time and one part-time engineer.
 The remaining people will provide necessary support to the development.